jasonm23/onlisp-markdown/onlisp.md

 macro style differs from Lisp style in general; and how to detect and cure each of the unique problems that afﬂict macros.

-Following this tutorial, Chapters 11–18 show some of the powerful abstrac- tions you can build with macros.
-Chapter 11 shows how to write the classic macros—those which create context, or implement loops or conditionals.
-Chap- ter 12 explains the role of macros in operations on generalized variables.
-Chap- ter 13 shows how macros can make programs run faster by shifting computation to compile-time.
+Following this tutorial, Chapters 11-18 show some of the powerful abstractions you can build with macros.
+Chapter 11 shows how to write the classic macros, those which create context, or implement loops or conditionals.
+Chapter 12 explains the role of macros in operations on generalized variables.
+Chapter 13 shows how macros can make programs run faster by shifting computation to compile-time.
 Chapter 14 introduces anaphoric macros, which allow you to use pronouns in your programs.
 Chapter 15 shows how macros provide a more convenient interface to the function-builders deﬁned in Chapter 5.
 Chapter 16 shows how to use macro-deﬁning macros to make Lisp write your programs for you.
 Chapter 17 discusses read-macros, and Chapter 18, macros for destructuring.

 With Chapter 19 begins the fourth part of the book, devoted to embedded languages.
 Chapter 19 introduces the subject by showing the same program, a